The Importance of Seasonal Exit Interviews, Questions, and More

 If the interview and your overall experience with that worker go well, remind them to reapply the following season.
 And consider offering incentives for them to refer their friends.

-No matter what, once you have the feedback, use it.
-Don’t write it down and shove it into a drawer, never to be seen again.
-By performing these interviews at the end of each season, you will begin pinpointing feedback trends.
+Regardless, once you have the feedback, use it.
+Don't write it down and shove it into a drawer, never to be seen again.
+By conducting these interviews at the end of each season, you will begin to pinpoint feedback trends.
 Use that information to make a plan for positive change within your company.
 After all, happy employees mean happier customers and a more successful business.